rancher/docs/content/rancher/v2.6/en/installation/resources/k8s-tutorials/ha-rke2/_index.md

 1. Install [kubectl,](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl) a Kubernetes command-line tool.
 2. Copy the file at `/etc/rancher/rke2/rke2.yaml` and save it to the directory `~/.kube/config` on your local machine.
 3. In the kubeconfig file, the `server` directive is defined as localhost.
-Configure the server as the DNS of your load balancer, referring to port 6443.
-(The Kubernetes API server will be reached at port 6443, while the Rancher server will be reached at ports 80 and 443.)
+Configure the server as the DNS of your control-plane load balancer, on port 6443.
+(The RKE2 Kubernetes API Server uses port 6443, while the Rancher server will be served via the NGINX Ingress on ports 80 and 443.)
 Here is an example `rke2.yaml`:

 ```yml
 apiVersion: v1